 To combine education in the liberal arts with engineering training, Colgate has cooperative agreements with Columbia University, Washington University (St. Louis), and Rensselaer Polytechnic University, under which a competent student may pursue this option.
 A student may earn a bachelor’s degree from both institutions by spending three years at Colgate as a physics major and two at the engineering school (the 3-2 plan).
 Alternatively, a student may pursue the 4-2 plan.
 The pre-engineering student may be eligible to continue study for a master’s degree.
 Colgate students are required to complete at least 24 credits, 6 semesters in residence, and CORE requirements before attending another institution.
 Students completing this program have a total transfer credit limit of up to 8 credits.
 For further information, students should consult the Pre-Engineering adviser or the chair of the Department of Physics and Astronomy .

 Sophomore Residential Seminars

 This program is a faculty-led, yearlong program that integrates residential, classroom, and academic-travel experiences.
 Students in the program live together with other members of their chosen seminar.
-Faculty who teach these seminars act as mentors to this group of students, encouraging reflection and fostering discussion.
-In doing so, they help the members of the seminar to build a community, one centered on an intellectual pursuit but which extends beyond the classroom.
+Faculty who teach these seminars act as mentors, encouraging reflection and fostering discussion.
+In doing so, they help the members of the seminar build a community centered on an intellectual pursuit, but which extends beyond the classroom.